kunai-consulting/code-notate/cli/README.md

 ## `help [COMMAND]`

-Display help for an cn command.
+Display help for a cn command.

 ```
 USAGE